 We begin our sightseeing tour by visiting Nyaung Oo Morning Market which offers a colourful display of fruit, vegetables, flowers, fish and textiles.
 Morning time is the best time to visit market, you would see it at its liveliest and ways of life of local people.

-Then, we move to visit Thatbyinnyu Temple - the tallest temples of all monuments in Bagan; 61m high overlooking the Bagan scene.
+Move to visit Thatbyinnyu Temple - the tallest temples of all monuments in Bagan; 61m high overlooking the Bagan scene.
 We continue to visit Dhammayangyi Temple - one of massive temples in Bagan.
 It was built in 12th century by Narathu King.
 It is infamous for its mysterious, bricked-up inner passageways and cruel history.
 Afterwards, take a break then have lunch (at your own account) at the local restaurant.

-In the afternoon, we will drive Myinkabar Village to visit a lacquerware workshop - one of Myanmar's most treasured handicrafts.
-Then continue to explore Manuha Temple, which built in the Mon style in 1059 and follow on to Nanbaya Temple, a unique sandstone monument said to have been the palace of King Manuha.
+In the afternoon, drive Myinkabar Village to visit a lacquerware workshop - one of Myanmar's most treasured handicrafts.
+Then continue to explore Manuha Temple, which was built in the Mon style in 1059 and follow on to Nanbaya Temple, a unique sandstone monument said to have been the palace of King Manuha.

 Next, we drive to visit Gu Byauk Gyi Temple, a Mon-style temple renowned for well-preserved frescoes on its interior walls, the oldest original paintings to be found in Bagan.
-Then take a visit Nat Hlaung Kyaung Temple and Bu Paya Pagoda.
+Then pay a visit to Nat Hlaung Kyaung Temple and Bu Paya Pagoda.
 Enjoy the sunset over the Ayeyarwaddy river on boat.